offsidev/coordinator/README.md

 * No dependencies.

 ## Kick-off
-Download the latest version from Github or via NPM.
+Download the latest version from Github or via npm.
 ```
-npm install remodal
+npm i event.coordinator
 ```
 Unless you are using a Javascript module loader like Browserify or RequireJS, you may drop the minified JS file located in the dist folder onto the body of your HTML page.